Henry Zvi Lothane: Psychology of love and sex

 Starting in 1982, Lothane published a series of papers on what he termed "love writ large": i.e., love as a feeling, an emotion and an activity, and thus as the foundation of interpersonal relationships in couples and among people in larger social encounters and contexts.
 For Lothane, love and its antagonist hatred, manifesting as aggression in speech and violence in acts, are not merely feelings but also the most important actions, behaviors, or conducts in interpersonal relations.
 Love has been a neglected and poorly understood topic in psychiatric and psychoanalytic writings, according to Lothane.

-This view led Lothane to highlight a significant split in Freud: (1) one the one hand, empirically, starting in 1890, first in his practicing of suggestion and later as a psychotherapist, Freud recognized the role of interpersonal love and (2) on the other hand, theoretically, in the 1905 Three Essays on the Theory of Sexuality, Freud reduced love to libido, postulating that friendship and love are derivatives of the sexual instinct.
+This view led Lothane to highlight a significant split in Freud: (1) on the one hand, empirically, starting in 1890, first in his practicing of suggestion and later as a psychotherapist, Freud recognized the role of interpersonal love and (2) on the other hand, theoretically, in the 1905 Three Essays on the Theory of Sexuality, Freud reduced love to libido, postulating that friendship and love are derivatives of the sexual instinct.
 It is as a result of the latter theory that Freud has been chastised by a number of critics for lacking an interpersonal approach.
 For example, see "relational psychoanalysis".
 Lothane has argued the opposite thesis, claiming there to be an "interpersonal Freud" that has remained largely unrecognized in the psychoanalytic tradition.
 Whereas, Lothane maintains, Freud is monadic, i.e., focused on the intrapersonal experiences of the patient, in his theories of disorder, in his psychoanalytic method Freud is consistently dyadic, i.e., interpersonal.